 For example, you can accept appointments and rentals with WooCommerce bookings.
 WooCommerce Memberships lets you use WooCommerce as the basis of a membership site.
 Additionally, you will get a vast array of payment gateways if you choose an eCommerce plugin.

 Now, the next step, I am going to discuss choosing a WordPress payment integration.
 I will show how you can use a payment integration with a form builder plugin.
-For my convenience, I have chosen WP Fluent Forms.
+For my convenience, I have chosen Fluent Forms.
 So, let’s dive in.

 Select your WordPress payment integration